samarabbas/temporal-documentation-legacy/tour/worker_scaffold_go_05.md

 ./cadence-scaffold
 ```

-Note that you don't need to have the local Cadence service running to execute this test.
+Note that you don't need to have the local Temporal service running to execute this test.